Skip to content

 async fn main() -> Result<(), Box<dyn std::error::Error>> {

-let app_id = std::env::var("QQ_BOT_APP_ID")
+let app_id = std::env::var("QQ_BOT_APP_ID")?;

-let secret = std::env::var("QQ_BOT_SECRET")
+let secret = std::env::var("QQ_BOT_SECRET")?;

 let token = Token::new(app_id, secret);

-let intents = Intents::default()
+let intents = Intents::new()

 let mut client = Client::new(token, intents, MyBot, true)?;